#bevy #sequence #command #action

 Example Description

-basic Shows the basic usage of the library by adding some actions and then quitting the app.
+basic Shows the basic usage of the library.

-pause Shows how to pause and resume an action when pressing space.
+pause Shows how to pause and resume an action.

-parallel Shows how to add a collection of actions that run in parallel.
+parallel Shows how to create actions that run in parallel.

 bevy bevy-sequential-actions